polterguy/magic.node/README.md

 After evaluating the above Hyperlambda, the value of all nodes having _"wo/rld"_ as their value inside of **[.foo]** will be updated to become _"thomas was here"_.
-Obviously, the above expression is a ridiculous complex example, you will probably never encounter in your own code!
+Obviously, the above expression is a ridiculous complex example, that you will probably never encounter in your own code.
+However, for reference purposes, let's break it down into its individual parts.

+1. Get parent node
+2. Get all children
+3. Filter away everything not having the name of `{0}`, which resolves to `.:x:@.dyn`, being an expression, who's result becomes _".foo"_.
+4. Get its children
+5. Find all nodes who's value is _"wo/rld"_.

+If you head hurts, just relax, and move onwards - I have never needed an expression as complex as the above myself as I have been using Hyperlambda myself.
+It's only an example to illustrate the power of expressions.
+However, the `{0}` parts basically becomes a string substitution, possibly evaluating its n'th child, if the value of that child is another expression.
+This allows you to _"parametrize"_ your expressions, which might be useful every now and then.

 ### Extending lambda expressions/iterators